just-ai/aimybox-android-sdk/kaldi-speechkit/README.md

 # Kaldi Speechkit for Aimybox Android SDK

-Offline speech-to-text developed by [Kaldi](https://github.com/kaldi-asr/kaldi) and [Vosk](https://github.com/alphacep/vosk) projects.
+Speech-to-text engine developed by [Kaldi](https://github.com/kaldi-asr/kaldi) and [Vosk](https://github.com/alphacep/vosk) projects.

-_This engine recognises speech without an internet connection._

 ## Example

 Here is a [working example](https://github.com/just-ai/aimybox-android-assistant/tree/kaldi/app) of Android voice assistant powered by this module.

 ## How to start using

+Kaldi engine can work in both _offline_ and _online_ modes.

+### Offline mode

+In offline mode Kaldi utilizes a local model that is restricted due its tiny size and can produce less accurate results.

 1. Download model for your language [from here](https://github.com/alphacep/kaldi-android-demo/releases)
 2. Unzip a downloaded package to assets folder of your Android project